Chapter 1:

 “Ugh… what the hell was that?!”
 I cursed even before I got my bearings.

-This was making me feel sick.
-Clearly, someone decided to make a lame prank of a former dev.
-There was no point in staying around here anymore, so I made the hand gesture to pull up the system menu of every VR headset and—
+There was no point in staying around this sorry excuse of a joke anymore.
+I made the hand gesture to pull up the system menu of every VR headset and—

 Nothing.

-It was nigh-impossible to trap someone in a VR world.
-There were safeguards for that kind of stuff, after all.
-The fact that I couldn’t activate the VR menu meant that either someone forcefully put on my headset, and executed a highly-sophisticated hacking of it, or—
+It was nigh-impossible to trap someone in a VR world—there were safeguards in place, after all.
+If the menu wouldn’t open, that meant either someone strapped a headset on me and hacked the hell out of it, or—

 “Don’t tell me this is one of those ‘transported to another world’ scenarios…”

-As if answering my call, the heavens themselves decided to answer.
+The heavens themselves decided to respond to my call for answers.
 Something materialized from the air itself in front of me and fell to the ground before I had a chance to grab it.
-I crouched down, shuffling through the desaturated grass until I found the small metal canister, shaped like a hexagonal bipyramid.
+I crouched down, shuffling through the desaturated grass until I found the small metal canister, whose shape—a hexagonal bipyramid—I immediately recognized.

 And then everything clicked.